Sunday, June 29, 2008

 A Danish in Denmark is not a Danish.
 This pastry is known as Wienerbrød in Danish, meaning Vienna bread.
 In Northern European countries and France, this pastry is referred to as “Viennese”.
 In Austria and Germany, this pastry is referred to as “Kopenhagener Gebäck”.

-Thanks to a bakers' strike by the Danes in the late 19th century, bakers from Vienna were brought in as replacements and with them came Wienerbrød.
+Thanks to a bakers' strike by the Danes in the late 19th century, bakers from Vienna were brought in as replacements, and with them came Wienerbrød.

 You can use the Danish pastry to make bear's claws, crescents, envelopes, palm leaves, pinwheels, pretzel shapes (called kringles), and snails.
 Our task was to make a braid.
 We could use any filling choice we wanted as long as it was homemade.